Shamir-Lab/PlasClass/README.md

 ## Installation

-`classification` is written in Python3 and requires NumPy and scikit-learn and their dependencies.
+`plasclass` is written in Python3 and requires NumPy and scikit-learn and their dependencies.
 These will be installed by the setup.py script.

 We recommend using a virtual environment.
 For example, in Linux, before running setup.py:
 ```